LIN 105: Language Learning in Humans and Machines

 9

-7 14 Model Basics: Recurrent Neural Networks Elman Networks, RNNs as Language Models, Stacked and Bidirectional RNNs, Long Short-Term Memory Models, Attention Jurafsky and Martin (2023) Ch.9: RNNs and LSTMs
+7 14 Recurrent Neural Networks and Infant Statistical Language Learning Elman Networks, RNNs as Language Models, Long Short-Term Memory Models, Attention, Statistical in infants Jurafsky and Martin (2023) Ch.9: RNNs and LSTMs

 16

-8 21 Learning Syntax Representing Time in a Network, Discovering the Notion of "word", Learning Basic Sentence Structure with Simple RNNs, Bayesian Context-Free Grammar Induction Alishahi (2011).
+8 21 Learning Syntax Parameter Setting Approaches to Syntactic Acquisition, Bayesian Context-Free Grammar Induction Alishahi (2011).
 Ch.
 4

 Perfors, et al (2011): The Learnability of Abstract Syntactic Principles